 - Follow procedures for making immediate reports of workplace injuries, unsafe work practices or conditions, or any other type of safety or environmental hazard.

 - Take appropriate action if you believe an unsafe condition exists.

 You shall never make improper or illegal payments of any kind to any person.
 Improper payments violate our company’s values, principles, and this Code.
 The direct or indirect offer, payment, solicitation, or acceptance of bribes in any form are unacceptable practices.

 Employees must never accept or give a bribe or kickback for any reason.
-A kickback is the giving or accepting of money, gifts, or anything of value which is either directly or indirectly provided in return for favorable treatment.
+A kickback is the giving or accepting of money, gifts, or anything of value that is either directly or indirectly provided in return for favorable treatment.
 Employees must never give or receive any kind of hidden payment for the purpose of influencing the recipient’s judgment about our products and services.

-You must never offer anything of value to obtain any improper advantage when selling our goods and services, conducting financial transactions, or representing United Foods Corp.’s interests before a representative of any government.
+You must never offer anything of value to obtain any improper advantage when selling our goods and services, conducting financial transactions, or representing United Foods Corp’s interests before a representative of any government.
 Bribery of public officials is strictly prohibited.

 Do’s and Don’ts

 - Become familiar with applicable laws governing your work.

 - Use caution when giving a gift or anything of value or providing entertainment to an official.
 In some circumstances, these actions could be misconstrued as illegal payments or bribes to an official or as a facilitation payment.

 - All consultants, agents, sales representatives, distributors, and contractors must comply with our policy.